DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 );
 ```

 Note that in the previous example, the TableView plugin is linked after the data processing one.
-The same rule is applied for visualization plugins.
+The same rule is applied to visualization plugins.
 See the following example:

 ```js
 import {